webman-php/webman-manual/resource/doc/en/response.md

 }
 ```

-The `response` function is implemented as follows:
+The implementation of the `response` function is as follows:
 ```php
 function response($body = '', $status = 200, $headers = array())
 {